Li-Lab-SJTU/MT-DeepSea/README.md

 - Kraken2 2.1.2

 ##  Installation
-Please execute the following command in your terminal to clone the metatranscriptome repository to your own machine.
+Please execute the following command in your terminal to clone the metatranscriptome repository to your own machine:
 ```shell
 git clone https://github.com/Li-Lab-SJTU/MT-DeepSea.git
 ```